Personal Monitoring Control

 Personal monitoring can allow a performer with a smart phone to set their personal monitor mix for a floor wedge or in-ear monitoring.
-In Ardour 5.6 OSC commands to allow this were added.
+In Ardour 5.6 OSC commands to allow this were added for use with aux buses.
+Ardour 6.0 added Foldback buses for this purpose and these commands work directly for those.

 - Create a bus for each performer who will have personal monitoring.
 A good practice is to name the bus with the performers name.

-- Add an aux send to each channel the performer needs to hear in their personal mix.
+- Add a foldback send to each channel the performer needs to hear in their personal mix.
 Many performers only need three or four sources to be mixed.
-If the performer needs to hear a a set of inputs that are combined into a bus, adding the aux send to that bus may make more sense than adding ten drum channels for example.
+If the performer needs to hear a a set of inputs that are combined into a bus, adding the foldback send to that bus may make more sense than adding ten drum channels for example.

-- If the performer wishes to hear effects in their monitor, an extra send from the send bus, placing the performers aux send after the effect or a plugin can be added in line in the aux bus itself.
+- If the performer wishes to hear effects in their monitor, an extra send from the effects bus or a plugin can be added in line in the foldback bus itself.
+Foldback sends are always just before the Fader.

 This gives stage or studio monitoring for the performer.